cube-js/cube/CONTRIBUTING.md

 Now your project will be using the local packages.

+**NOTE:** You might need to restart your project after linking the packages.

 ## Style guides

 We're passionate about what code can do rather how it's formatted.